Note: This page is currently being updated and amended in line with the 2017 regulations which came into effect on June 18, 2017

 However, Section 21(2)(a)&(b) of the Act covers all plant, and the employer must ensure that plant (and its use, handling, storage and transport) is safe and without risks to health. (see the summary of employer duties under the OHS Act.)

-- Designers of plant (Division 2): hazard id; guarding; operator's controls; stop controls and emergency stop devices; warning devices; provision of information to manufacturer; hazard id in design during manufacture; records and information, including any standards or engineering principles used.
+- Division 2 - Designers of plant: hazard id; guarding; operator controls; emergency stop devices; warning devices; provision of information to manufacturer; hazard id in design during manufacture; records and information (now seven years, down from ten), including any standards or engineering principles used.

-- Plant designs and certain items of plant to be registered (Division 7): The regulations require that the design (and alteration) of certain items of plant be registered, as well as the registration of the plant in the workplace.
+- Division 6 - Registration of plant designs: The regulations require that the design (and alteration) of certain items of plant be registered.
 These are listed in Schedule 2 (Parts 1 & 2 respectively) of the regulations and include items such as pressure equipment, tower, mobile and other cranes, lifts, amusement structures, some hoists, prefabricated scaffolding, etc. The regulations allow for recognition of interstate designs and registrations.

-Division 5 of the regulations, covering the duties of the employer, is probably the most important section for health and safety representatives to be familiar with.
+Division 5 of the regulations, covering the duties of the employer and the self-employed person (SEP) who uses plant, is probably the most important section for health and safety representatives to be familiar with.

-This division only applies to plant under the management or control of the employer.
+96 This division only applies to plant under the management or control of the employer or SEP.

 Subdivision 2 - hazard identification, risk assessment and control

-The employer must identify all hazards associated with the installation, commissioning, decommissioning, dismantling, erection and use of plant and the systems of work associated with that plant.
+The employer or SEP must, so far as is reasonably practicable (SFARP), identify all hazards associated with the installation, erection, commissioning, decommissioning, dismantling and use of plant and the systems of work associated with that plant.

 - substituting with plant that has a lower level of risk; or